 Statistics show that often the people who live and work in the most polluted environments in the United states are people of color and those struggling with poverty.
 It is not a coincidence that the most vulnerable communities are frequently targeted to host industrial plants, landfills, hazardous waste dump sites, and other facilities that harm surrounding environments and the health of their neighbors.

-The Environmental Justice for All Act (S. 872/H.R.
-2021), reintroduced in the 117th Congress and sponsored by Sen. Tammy Duckworth (IL) and Rep. Raúl Grijalva (AZ-03), addresses the prevalence of toxic waste sites and heavy polluting fossil fuel infrastructure in and near communities of color and low-income communities.
+The A. Donald McEachin Environmental Justice For All Act (S.919/H.R.1705), reintroduced in the 118th Congress and sponsored by Sen. Tammy Duckworth (IL) and Rep. Raúl Grijalva (AZ-03), addresses the prevalence of toxic waste sites and heavy polluting fossil fuel infrastructure in and near communities of color and low-income communities.

 This bill offers a much-needed response to a history of injustice that has burdened marginalized peoples and communities in the United States for far too long.

 Among its features, the Environmental Justice for All Act will: